-The first year of a baby’s life is filled with constant change and evolution, yet one particular rite of passage is consistently among the most stressful: introducing solids.
+The first year of a baby’s life is filled with constant change and evolution, yet one particular rite of passage is consistently the most stressful: introducing solids.
 This phase should be exciting.
 It’s an important milestone and one of limitless possibilities.
-Yet many parents are constantly worried about the process and unsure of where to start.
+Yet parents are constantly worried about the process and unsure of where to start .
 What if he’s picky?
 What if she reacts badly to certain foods?
 Should I be cautious about herbs and spices?
-Confidence may quickly fly out the window with so many uncertainties.
+Confidence quickly flies out the windows with so many uncertainties.

-Research shows that adherence to strict guidelines is a thing of the past, and that providing only bland fares will not only deprive a baby of key nutrients but may also feed into picky habits down the road.
+Research shows that adherence to strict guidelines is a thing of the past, and that sticking to bland fares will not only deprive a baby of key nutrients but also feed into picky habits down the road.

 Here are five things parents should know about infant nutrition.
 You, too, can tackle this exciting adventure head on and raise healthy eaters in the process.

 Research shows that what a woman eats during pregnancy can influence a baby’s food preferences.
 This fun little fact seems rather obvious but one we tend to overlook when it comes time to feeding our babies outside of the womb.
 During pregnancy, a woman doesn’t deprive herself of flavor, so your baby will be born with a memory and familiarity to certain foods and tastes.
-And during breast feeding, savory flavors are transmitted in maternal milk.
 Continue on that path to flavor when introducing solids.
-Consistent exposures to varied flavors will help shape your baby’s preferences over time.
+Consistency will help shape your baby’s preferences over time.

+At birth, a baby has even more sensitivity to flavor than adults.
 While a baby may be born hard-wired to gravitate towards sweets, taste buds at this stage are in full development and open to new flavors.
 Babies are prepared to eat well beyond bland, and their developing taste buds are equipped to handle flavorful experiences.
 Parents should avoid over exposure to sweetness, which is our natural inclination as humans.
-Instead, parents should encourage less common flavors and acquired tastes.
+Instead, parents should encourage less common flavors or acquired tastes.
 Babies can learn to eat almost anything if exposed early.

 A lot is up for debate when it comes to infant nutrition.
-There is no research to support a particular order to introduce foods or list of forbidden ingredients to avoid.
-Recommendations from the AAP include encouraging a variety of flavors and textures, and even potential allergens, early on.
-Rather surprisingly, common food allergens (such as egg, peanut, tree nuts, and fish) have been found to be less associated with allergies if introduced relatively early.
+Mainly because there is no research to support there is a particular order to introduce foods or a forbidden list of ingredients to avoid.
+In fact, today’s recommendation from the AAP is all about flavor, and even allergens when appropriate, early on.
 Parents have much more control than they know in shaping their kids’ eating habits and they should take advantage of it.
 While they should always consult their pediatrician before changing or shaping diets, they should also trust their instincts and not be afraid.
-Increasingly, evidence suggests exposing babies to new and bold experiences little by little, from the very first bite, is the path to healthful, adventurous eating.
+Increasingly, research is telling us that exposing babies to new and bold experiences little by little, from the very first bite, is the path to healthful, adventurous eating.